 Andra provides project management and oversight for a variety of Thomason and Associates’ historic survey and National Register projects, including a multiple-property nomination for the hydroelectric facilities of the Tennessee Valley Authority.
 Her interest in agriculture- and equine-related history has been the basis for projects from her Master’s thesis, “Horse Race: Class and Gender: American Cultural Identity through Horse Racing” to the Thomason and Associates’ National Register nomination for Thompson Creek Rural Historic District and associated Bedford County, Tennessee, agricultural context.

-The Equine History Collective has accepted Andra’s proposal for presentation at its inaugural conference at the Will K. Kellogg Arabian Horse Library at the Cal Poly University campus in Pomona, CA. Her paper will address the theme, “Why Equine History Matters,” following the story of a World War II prize-of-war stallion from pre-war Poland to modern American culture.
+Andra presented research at the Equine History Collective’s inaugural conference at the Will K. Kellogg Arabian Horse Library at the Cal Poly University campus in Pomona, CA. Her paper addressed the theme, “Why Equine History Matters,” following the story of a World War II prize-of-war stallion from pre-war Poland to modern American culture.
 Her research includes a recent trip to Poland for development of historical, cultural, and architectural contexts, as well as for personal family history.
 Andra is also the author of Tennessee’s Arabian Horseracing Heritage, published as part of Arcadia Publishing’s “Images of America” series.

 - M.A., Historic Preservation, University of Middle Tennessee, 2005

 - B.M., Commercial Music: Jazz Composition/Arranging, University of Memphis, 1991